This page is in the process of being updated. This message will be removed when the update is complete.

 • A complimentary year-long membership to Chessable Pro, a chess training app supported by scientific research.

-• Several National Championship Chess tournaments precede the camp during part or all of the July 12-14th weekend- allowing campers to learn about multiple types of chess.
-All tournament July 12-14th unless shown otherwise
+• Several National Championship Chess tournaments follow the camp during part or all of the July 25th - 27th weekend- allowing campers to learn about multiple types of chess.
+All tournaments July 25-27th unless shown otherwise

 • U.S. Blind Open Championship.